WICG/gesture-delegation/explainer.md

 For example, a website could embed a video player in an iframe and would like the player to start playback when the user interact on the main frame.

+## Proposal

+### New HTML Concept

+As part of _6.3 Activation_, a new flag would be added to the browsing context: __user activated__.
+When a user activation targets an element, the __user activated__ flag of the element's browsing context is set to true and is never reset until the browsing context is navigated outside of the current domain.

-## Proposed API
+### New API

-The API is meant to be future facing, allowing for new features to gate their behaviour on user activations while staying simple, in order to reduce the burden on the embedder.
+The API is meant to be future facing, allowing for new features to gate their behaviour on whether a browsing context was __user activated__ while staying simple, in order to reduce the burden on the embedder.

 The attribute will take the form of an attribute that could be set on the `iframe` element by the embedder.
-The attribute will have known keywords that, if set, will allow the delegation of user activation to the iframe for a given feature.
+The attribute will have known keywords that, if set, will allow the delegation of the browsing context user activation to the iframe for a given feature.

 ```javascript
 partial interface HTMLIFrameElement {